naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 PlugHappy: [looking at the road with the binoculars] Looks like they're all backing off now!
 We did it!!!!

 MagmaHappy: Great job there, crew!

 Hornet: Ya but now it's boring again!
 FUCK!

 MagmaHappy: [holding the map] Was hardly a challenge either!
 Nothing will stop us from getting our treasure!
 Yarr!!
+We will be the greatest pirates that has ever lived!

 HornetGlare: What is the treasure anyways?
 You've never told us what's in it!